bpevs/favioli/README.md

+**This is alpha version for Firefox.
+Base functionality works.
+Options page settings/overrides does not work correctly at the moment.**

 Favioli
 =======
 Making the world a better place or something.
 Favioli automatically uses an emoji as a favicon for every website that lacks one.